Types of transfusions

 Red blood cells (and all other blood cells) are normally made in the bone marrow, the soft inner part of certain bones.
-The production of RBCs in the body is controlled by the kidneys.
-When the kidneys sense that there aren’t enough RBCs in the blood, they release a hormone called erythropoietin that causes the bone marrow to make more.
+The production of RBCs is controlled by the kidneys.
+When the kidneys sense that there aren’t enough RBCs in the blood, they release a hormone called erythropoietin (eh-rith-ro-POY-uh-tin) that causes the bone marrow to make more.

 When red blood cell transfusions are used

-People who have low red blood cell (RBC) counts are said to have anemia or to be anemic.
+People who have low numbers of red blood cells (RBCs) are said to have anemia (uh-nee-me-uh) or they are anemic (uh-nee-mik).
 People who have anemia may need RBC transfusions because they don’t have enough RBCs to carry oxygen to all of the cells in the body.
-Low iron or B12 levels are less common causes of anemia in cancer patients.
+(Low iron or B12 levels are less common causes of anemia in cancer patients.)

 Patients who have certain heart or lung diseases may be more affected by anemia and may need transfusions even if their hemoglobin level is not very low.
 Other conditions that increase the need for oxygen may also require transfusions.

-There are drugs that can treat anemia instead of a transfusion in some patients, but they carry different risks, work slowly, and can be very expensive.
+There are drugs that can treat anemia instead of a transfusion in some patients, but they carry different risks, work slowly, and cost a lot.
 For more information about anemia and how it’s treated, see our document called Anemia in People With Cancer.

-Plasma can be donated in a process called apheresis, or sometimes called plasmapheresis.
+Plasma can be donated in a process called apheresis (a-fur-REE-sis), or sometimes called plasmapheresis (plaz-muh-fur-REE-sis).
 The donor is hooked up to a machine that removes blood, separates the plasma, and puts it into a special container.
-The machine then returns the red cells and other parts of the blood to the donor’s bloodstream.
+The machine returns the red cells and other parts of the blood to the donor’s bloodstream.

 When plasma transfusions are used

 Plasma is commonly given to patients who are bleeding because their blood is not clotting the way it should.
-Cancer patients might also be given fresh frozen plasma if they have a problem called disseminated intravascular coagulation (DIC).
+Cancer patients might also be given fresh frozen plasma if they have a problem called DIC (disseminated intravascular coagulation).
 In this rare condition, all of the clotting factors in the body are used up or broken down.
-Signs and symptoms (such as excessive bleeding and bruising) and lab tests help the doctor identify DIC.
+Signs and symptoms (such as excessive bleeding and bruising) and blood tests help the doctor identify DIC.

 Platelets are usually found in the plasma, and like red blood cells, they can be separated from it.
 A unit of whole blood has only a small volume of platelets.
 It takes platelets from several units of whole blood (from different donors) to help keep a person from bleeding.
 A unit of platelets is defined as the amount that can be separated from a unit of whole blood.

-Platelets can also be collected by apheresis.
-This is sometimes called plateletpheresis.
+Platelets can also be collected by apheresis (a-fur-REE-sis).
+This is sometimes called plateletpheresis (plate-let-fur-REE-sis).
 In this procedure, the donor is hooked up to a machine that removes blood, and keeps just the platelets.
 The rest of the blood cells and plasma are returned to the donor.
 Apheresis can collect enough platelets so that they don’t have to be combined with platelets from other donors.
 Platelets collected in this way are called single donor platelets.
-(More information about this is in the section called “Donating blood.”)
+(You can find more information about this is in the section called “Donating blood.”)